Abdullah0Dev/animevault/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Brainwave - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
-Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.
+AnimeVault - A Next.js and Tailwind CSS-powered anime website featuring a sleek, modern UI/UX design.
+With its stylish interface, smooth animations, and immersive user experience, AnimeVault sets a new standard for modern web applications and offers inspiration for future projects.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Vite
-- React.js
+- Next.js
 - Tailwind CSS

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Sections**: Includes hero, services, features, how to use, roadmap, pricing, footer, and header.

-👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling
+👉 **Smooth Animations**: Engaging effects triggered by mouse movement and scrolling

-👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature displays, grid lines, and side lines.
+👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like card.

-👉 **Latest UI Trends**: Incorporates modern design elements such as bento grids.
+👉 **Latest UI Trends**: Incorporates modern design elements.

-👉 **Cool Gradients**: Enhances visuals with stylish gradients using Tailwind CSS for cards, buttons, etc.

 👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices